AQSAMOHSIN/AQSAMOHSIN/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

 <!--Intro start-->
+- 🌎 A Software Engineer based in Karachi, Pakistan who's experienced in taking fullstack applications from scratch to production.
+- 🎓 I'm currently graduated with a degree in BS Computer Science and Information Technology from NED University of Engineering and Technology and working as a Software Engineer at Koderlabs.
 - 🔭 I’m currently working on **React, React Native, Next js, Nodejs, MongoDB, Solidity, Python**

 - 🌱 I’m currently learning **Data Science**